 A secular humanist and strong critic of the Government’s faith-schools policy, Dave offers a non-religious perspective perhaps lacking from other Church of England school boards.
 He is fascinated by primary-school education and how to tailor the curriculum to enable pupils to fulfil their potential.

 Kristian Taylor – Foundation Governor

 Kristian joined the governing body in 2013.
 He is married to Mirella and lives in Berden with their two children: Luca, who attended Furneux Pelham from 2009-2016 and also Ava, who attended Furneux Pelham from 2012-2019.
 Kristian is a Sales and Marketing Director at an IT Company specialising in Apple and IT solutions for schools and colleges.
 He visits many schools and meets numerous teachers, headteachers and IT manufacturers on a regular basis.
-Kristian is currently Chair of the Curriculum Committee as well as being the link governor for Safeguarding, eSafety and ICT.
+Kristian is the link governor for Safeguarding, eSafety and ICT.
 He is a keen swimmer and cyclist and was a volunteer ChildLine counsellor for several years.

 Matt Harris – Parent Governor

 Matt joined the governing body in 2017 and has 2 children who currently attend Furneux Pelham School.
 Matt is a chartered accountant who qualified with the government auditor, the National Audit Office, before joining an asset manager in the City.
 Following a subsequent role at a Cambridge tech business, Matt returned to the City as MD at a family office firm investing in property and technology businesses.
-Matt is Chair of the Resources Committee which focuses on effective stewardship of school resources.
 He is also a link governor for Data Analysis which entails reviewing data on school academic performance.
 Matt has a particular interest in how schools can benefit from current changes in tech.